-Please find below the BVI weather forecast for 3 days of our beautiful weather and some satellite images.
+Please find below the BVI weather forecast for a 3 day forecast of our beautiful weather and some satellite images.
 You can click on the links to go to more accurate weather information on AccuWeather.com.

 BRITISH VIRGIN ISLANDS CLIMATE

 Best Time to visit:

 The BVI climate is subtropical and tempered by trade winds, generally coming from the east.
 There is little variation between summer and winter.
 Rainfall is low, varying slightly from island to island.
 Night-time temperatures tend to drop to a comfortable level.
 Visitors should note that the British Virgin Islands are susceptible to hurricanes and earthquakes, although these are by no means a frequent occurrence.
 The peak tourist season is December to May, although this has more to do with the cold weather in North America and Europe.